ronaldvandenbroek/procedural-world-generation/docs/index.md

 # Processing World Generation
 Procedural World Generation using Processing and Java

-Personal project capable of generating continents with a height, temperature, rainfall and biomes.
+Personal project capable of generating continents with a height, temperature, rainfall and biome map.

 Initially pure Processing was used (till version 4), however with version 5 the switch was made to a Java project using Processing as a library, this was done to increase flexibility by not being limited to the Processing IDE.